API Reference

 Parameters:

-• overrides (Iterable[str | Tuple[str, bool]]) –
+• overrides (Iterable[str | tuple[str, bool]]) –

 An iterable of globs, (glob, case_insensitive) tuples, or Override namedtuples.